testIT-WebTester/webtester2-core/documentation/chapters/annotation-action.md

 # @Action
 This annotation can be added to methods of `Page` or `PageFragment` subclasses in order to mark these methods as actions.
-Actions can be configured to behave in certain ways:
+Currently the only effect of this annotation the option to delay the execution of annotated methods by setting the property `actions.deceleration` to a certain amount of milliseconds.

-- The execution of actions can be delayed by setting the property `actions.deceleration` to a certain amount of milliseconds.
+> The effects of this annotation will grow in future versions of WebTester

-## Example
+**Example of action method in page:**
 ```java
 public interface FooPage extends Page {